dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_53:_Resolve_VolumeMounts_Issue_in_Kubernetes/Task.md

   Normal  Created    96s   kubelet            Created container nginx-container Normal  Started    96s   kubelet            Started container nginx-container
 ```

-- Container Details
+#### As inferred from the kubectl describe command output / Based on the output of the kubectl describe command:

-  - php-fpm-container:
+- Under Container Details of php-fpm-container:

-    - Mounting the shared-files volume at /usr/share/nginx/html, (though this might be a mistake, as Nginx is typically configured to serve files from /var/www/html).
+- The shared-files volume is mounted at /usr/share/nginx/html, which seems incorrect since Nginx typically serves files from /var/www/html.

-To update the php-fpm-container to mount the shared-files volume at /var/www/html instead of /usr/share/nginx/html, you'll need to update the pod's configuration.
+- To update the php-fpm-container to mount the shared-files volume at /var/www/html instead of /usr/share/nginx/html, you'll need to update the pod's configuration.

 - Here are the steps:

 ```
-- *Step 1: Get the pod's YAML configuration*
+- Step 1: Get the pod's YAML configuration

 Run the following command to get the pod's YAML configuration: